 As a unique collaboration of three countries, the North Star Film Alliance has been promoting Estonia, Finland, and Latvia as single filmmaking territory where professional bonds cross-national and country borders seamlessly.
 This enables the goods, services, and diversely spectacular locations of the three countries to offer a rich smorgasbord for adventurous filmmakers.
 After promoting the region to the leading studios of North America and Japan for the past three years, the project wraps as a successful experiment to hand the mic over to the representatives of the three countries.
 The following article is a final introduction to all filmmakers interested in the region.

-We also recommend to watch the NSFA mood video made during the project’s only fam tour:
+We also recommend watching the NSFA mood video made during the project’s only FAM tour:

 Shooting in Estonia

 Representing the Estonian industry and the gateway to the country’s film production is the Estonian Film Institute that also handles the country’s largest incentive: the Film Estonia Cash Rebate.
 Expect maximum transparency, decision-making speed, fast direct rebate payments to foreign applicants and minimum red tape from one of the most digitally advanced countries in the world.
 Estonia lures producers with up to a 30% cash rebate with the possibility for extra support from three regional film funds: Tartu, Viru and the Estonian Islands.